Immigration matters in philanthropy

 Michael Lee-Chin

-Michael Lee-Chin is the Jamaican-Canadian billionaire Founder, President and Chairman of Portland Holdings, a privately held investment company that manages public and private equity and has an ownership interest in a collection of diversified businesses operating globally.
+Michael Lee-Chin is the Jamaican–Canadian billionaire founder, President and Chairman of Portland Holdings, a privately held investment company that manages public and private equity and has an ownership interest in a collection of diversified businesses operating globally.
 The Michael Lee-Chin Crystal at Toronto’s Royal Ontario Museum is named in recognition of his $30 million gift.
-His donations to Canadian universities, such as McMaster University and the University of Toronto, and hospitals, such as the Toronto General & Western Hospital Foundation and the Joseph Brant Hospital Foundation, have made a lasting impact.
-Among his many personal accomplishments, he was awarded the Order of Jamaica and the Order of Ontario and is the recipient of numerous honorary doctorates.
+His donations to Canadian universities, such as McMaster University and the University of Toronto, and hospitals, such as the Toronto General and Western Hospital Foundation and the Joseph Brant Hospital Foundation, have made a lasting impact.
+Among his many personal accomplishments, he is a recipient of the Order of Jamaica and the Order of Ontario, as well as numerous honorary doctorates.

 Aditya Jha